-requirement has been satisfied."
-Id.
-Respondent further indicates that "based on the current record, petitioner has satisfied all legal prerequisites for compensation under the Act."
+months.
+"Id.
+Respondent further indicates that "based on the record as it now stands, petitioner has satisfied all legal prerequisites for compensation under the Act."
 Id.

 In view of respondent's concession and the evidence before me, the undersigned finds that petitioner is entitled to compensation.